Ghelder/holbertonschool-low_level_programming/pointers_arrays_strings/README.md

 ## 5. Reverses the chain.
 ## 6. Prints the characters of a string.
 ## 7. Prints half of a string.
+## 8. prints elements of an integer matrix.